fetchai/agents-aea/examples/weather_skills/README.md

-# Weather client
+# Weather station and client example

-A guide to create an AEA with the gym_skill.
+A guide to create two AEAs, one a weather station selling weather data, another a purchaser (client) of weather data.
+The AEAs use the Fetch.ai ledger to settle their trade.
+This setup assumes the weather client trusts the weather station to send the data upon successful payment.

 ## Quick start